lopezleandro03/azd-devcenter/README.md

-# Bootstrap DevCenter with Azure Deployment Environments
+# Terraform template to bootstrap Azure Deployment Environments

 Azure Deployment Environments empowers development teams to quickly and easily spin up app infrastructure with project-based templates that establish consistency and best practices while maximizing security.
 This on-demand access to secure environments accelerates the stages of the software development lifecycle in a compliant and cost-efficient way.